How to Rent Your House to Military Families

 Before a tenant considers renting military housing, they first hav e to know it exists—and that’s where marketing comes into play.
 List “home for rent to military families” online or with flyers at the local grocery stores and coffee shops.
 Consider places where potential renters might stop in if they’re in the area like a family-friendly restaurant or ice cream parlor.
 See if your local military base has any advice or outlets for you, as they may have suggestions or a system already set up that links landlords and renters.

 A good rule of thumb when you’re trying to rent to military families is to know your potential renters.
-If you’re renting a small one-bedroom apartment, your best bet might be a young couple with a newborn.
+If you’re renting a small one-bedroom apartment, your best bet will be a young couple without any children.
+Or, you might appeal to a couple with an infant.
 In this case, if your rental is furnished, consider including a crib and changing table.
 If your home is bigger and in a neighborhood with a nearby elementary school, you might have more luck with a larger family with school-aged kids.
 Start off by making a list of all the things your home has to offer.
 That way, when your potential renters come around, you can help them decide whether or not it’s a fit for their family.

 BAH refers to Basic Allowance for Housing.
 This is a stipend that military employees get to help cover their rental housing costs.
 This rate varies based on an individual’s rank and location.
 Do some research to see what the typical BAH rate is in your area.
 From there, you can fine-tune your monthly price and find a number that makes sense.
-Keep in mind that some families, if they choose, can spend more or less than what their allowance is.
+Keep in mind that some families, if they choose, can spend more or less than what their allowance is, but being the range of the BAH will be important.

-Part of renting to military tenants is accepting that they tend to move around a lot.
+Part of renting to military tenants is accepting that they often move more frequently than other tenants.
 Although each situation is unique, military families might move every few months—or they might stay in one place for a few years or longer.
 Understanding this particular job requirement and doing your best to accommodate a family will go a long way as a property owner.
 Of course, it’s hard on families to constantly pick up and move and the hope is that they’ll get to stay for a long lease (rather than a short one).
 Being flexible with your terms and empathetic to your tenant’s current situation is an important component when you rent to military families.

 When you’re figuring out the best plan for how to rent your house to military families, there are plenty of things to consider.
 Between the marketing, the furnishings, and being flexible with lease terms, it’s important to find a plan that works for you.
 Renting to military tenants comes with a unique set of guidelines—but it’s incredibly gratifying knowing you can help someone who is serving our country.